WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 1. Start by exploring existing speech recognition libraries and APIs to handle voice input.
 2. Leverage summarization APIs to enhance the text quality without the need for complex machine learning models.
-3. Ensure that the final output is not only clear but also maintains the core content and meaning from the original voice input.
+3. Ensure that the final output is clear and maintains the core content and meaning from the original voice input.

 ## Task ID: WebClub Discord ChatBot